What is company culture?

 - Do you prefer to delegate tasks or have them delegated to you?
 Or do you prefer a mix of both?

-- What is one of your worst pet peeves?
+- What is one of your biggest pet peeves?

 4. Hypothetical scenarios

-Hypothetical — or “what if” — questions are fairly low-stress for candidates but also challenge them to demonstrate creativity and confidence.
-Depending on your company culture, you can get pretty unique with these types of cultural interview questions.
+Hypothetical questions are fairly low-stress for candidates but also challenge them to demonstrate creativity and confidence.
+You can be creative with these types of cultural interview questions.

-- Your team is giving a presentation in two hours and one member just called in sick.
+- Your team is giving a presentation in 2 hours and one member just called in sick.
 What do you do?

 - If you had to choose between a work environment that was always in chaos versus one where nothing ever changed, which would you choose?

 - If you inherited so much money that you never had to work again, how would you spend your time?

 - If you could create a fictional company to make the world a better place, what would that company do?

 When asking these questions, look for answers that align with your company values and work environment.
 For example, if one of your company values is resourcefulness, you would probably think twice about hiring someone who says they’d cancel a meeting if a team member called in sick 2 hours before.